codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 #### CFF to CodeMeta

-Some or all CFF `authors` may be CodeMeta `contributors`, depending on the interpretation of contributorship.
+Some or all CFF `authors` may be CodeMeta `contributors` (as well as CodeMeta `authors`), depending on the interpretation of contributorship.
 If contributors are interpreted as anyone contributing to a project, all CFF `authors` map to CodeMeta `contributors`.
 If only individuals who contribute digital data to a repository are interpreted as contributors, only those individuals map to CodeMeta `contributors`.